 condition #3: With every wish, you should answer two questions.
 “Why do I want it”? and “What does this give me”?
 For example, someone may say they want to be a multimillionaire with $50 million in the bank BUT what they really want is more than the money.
 The money to them may represent financial independence and freedom from their current job to do the things they are passionate about without compromising their family’s financial needs.
 To another with a similar goal, the money represents influence … so you have to be clear about WHY you want what you want.

 Now that the ground rules are clear, you have to think carefully about what you want.
 Below are some questions to help you going.

 - Who will you like to become?

 - What will you like to experience?

 - How will you like to give back?

-So now that you have a sense of the kind of person you will like to become, and a compass to help you in your life’s journey, you need to distill it all into bite size goals that are actionable in the shorter term.
+Now that you have a sense of the kind of person you will like to become, and a compass to help you in your life’s journey, you need to distill it all into bite size goals that are actionable in the shorter term.

 This will require some creativity

 To do this, you need to take your ‘Genie’ goals and pick a goal that will set you off in that direction.
 For example, if you had a financial goal genie goal to be a multi millionaire with $50million in the bank but have never managed to save $10,000 then that should be a goal you start with.